scalar-labs/scalar-kubernetes/docs/KubernetesMonitorGuide.md

 Let's deploy the Prometheus component inside Kubernetes with Ansible playbook `playbook-deploy-prometheus.yaml`.

-Note that the deployment is run on the bastion host with Ansible and the port-forwarding is not needed yet.
+Note that the deployment is run on the bastion host with Ansible, and the port-forwarding is not needed yet.

 ```console
 $ cd ${SCALAR_K8S_HOME}